Executive Command Team

 Deputy Chief, Organizational Wellness & Performance - Treena MacSween

 Deputy Chief Treena MacSween began her policing career in 1998 with Peel Regional Police before joining the Hamilton Police Service in 2001.
-In April 2024, she was appointed Deputy Chief of the London Police Service.
-With over 27 years of experience, she brings a diverse leadership portfolio in operations, investigations, and administration.
+Appointed Deputy Chief of the London Police Service in 2024, she has accumulated more than 28 years of experience spanning operational, investigative, and administrative leadership.

 Beyond her operational responsibilities, she serves as Co-Chair of the Canadian Association of Chiefs of Police Equity, Diversity, and Inclusion Committee and is an active member of the Ontario Women in Law Enforcement Advisory Council.

-Outside her professional realm, Deputy Chief MacSween cherishes her role as a mother to her two daughters, Taylor and Alexis.
-She shares a strong commitment to public service with her husband, Mike, a firefighter.
+Deputy Chief MacSween is a proud mother to two daughters, Taylor and Alexis, and shares a strong commitment to public service with her husband, Mike, a firefighter.

 Deputy Chief, Community Trust and Frontline Operations - Scott Guilford